torgbuiedunyenyo/infinite-book/world_document.md

 Their friendship develops over subsequent visits.
 She keeps returning to his shop, then to other places with him, then to his life.
 She tells herself she's interested in authentic past culture.
 She doesn't admit, at first, that she's interested in him.

 Tan has complicated feelings about her father's company and the temporal economy she benefits from.
 She's not an activist or a revolutionary—she's grown up inside the system and has the blind spots that come with privilege—but she's not comfortable either.
 She asks questions.
 She notices contradictions.
-This quality is what eventually leads her to discover what's happening at the edges.
+This quality is what eventually leads her to become curious about the edges.

 Her relationship with Jay is genuine in its way.
 She does care about him.
 But she has never had to consider him as fully as she considers herself.
 The gap between them is not something she's ever been forced to reckon with—she can always leave.

 ### Tan's Father

 Tan's father is an executive at the leading PRMTT company—high enough to have real power, not high enough to control the company's overall direction.
-He is complicit in the company's activities, including its role in the destabilization at the edges, but he is not a pure villain.
 He loves his daughter.
-He has justified his participation in various ways over the years.
+He has justified his participation in various corporate activities over the years.

 When Tan brings Jay to the future, her father facilitates it.
 He's not enthusiastic about the relationship, but he's not willing to break with his daughter over it.
 He pulls strings to get Jay a visa, housing, a path toward legitimacy.
 He tells himself he's being supportive.
 He's also keeping them close, where he can monitor the situation.

-Her father knows more about the dark thing than almost anyone outside the company's inner circle.
-He knows it's getting worse.
-He knows the company's public reassurances are lies.
-He's been trying to protect Tan from this knowledge, and from the company's increasingly desperate measures to contain the problem.
+Her father knows more about the edge expeditions than almost anyone outside the company's inner circle.
+He knows how many have been lost.
+He's been trying to protect Tan from developing too much interest in the unmapped regions.

 When Tan disappears, her father's reaction is complicated.
 He may genuinely not know where she is.
 His cooperation with authorities in blaming Jay may be genuine belief, or a convenient narrative, or simply the path of least resistance.